erhardtni/MongoDB-intro/README.md

 Congratulations!
 You now have a MongoDB cluster, and you can start creating databases.

 ## Giving database access to others:
-You can give access to your cluster 2 ways:
-- Whitelisting an IP address via the network access tab under the security menu will allow a user to access and make changes to your database via the MongoDB shell.
-- You can also generate a username and password for access to your database on MongoDB Compass.
+- You can generate a username and password for someone to access your database.
 This can be done under the database access tab under the security menu by clicking "add new database user".
+- You can also whitelist certain IP addresses via the network access tab under the security menu.
+You are also able to allow access from any IP address by clicking "add IP address" and simply adding 0.0.0.0/0.

 ## Creating databases and adding data:
 - Creating databases can be done either on the shell or in Atlas.